Licensing Guides

 GAIN NECESSARY EXPERIENCE: One way to gain necessary work experience is through an apprenticeship program.
 Apprenticeships are available through the Maryland Apprenticeship and Training Program (MATP).

 Most apprenticeship programs require 2,000 hours of hands-on work experience, as well as classroom training.
 Electrical apprentices are generally at least 18 years old, have a high-school diploma or GED with high scores in math and English, can pass a drug test, are physically fit, and have reliable transportation.
-Once you have an apprenticeship sponsor, you can register as an apprentice with the Maryland Department of Labor and file an apprenticeship agreement.
+Once you have an apprenticeship sponsor, you can register as an apprentice with the Maryland Department of Labor, obtain an apprentice license from the Maryland State Board of Electricians, and file an apprenticeship agreement.

 OBTAIN A MASTER ELECTRICIAN LICENSE: Having a master electrician’s license issued by the state of Maryland will allow you to obtain local county work permits.
 You can use your master electrician license either as a company or as an individual, not both.
 If you choose to run your own company, you're responsible for acquiring all necessary electrical work permits for work performed by the company.